lihaoyi/macropy/readme.md

 MacroPy
 =======
-**MacroPy** is an implementation of [Macros](http://tinyurl.com/cmlls8v) in the [Python Programming Language](http://python.org/).
+**MacroPy** is an implementation of [Syntactic Macros](http://tinyurl.com/cmlls8v) in the [Python Programming Language](http://python.org/).
 MacroPy provides a mechanism for user-defined functions (macros) to perform transformations on the [abstract syntax tree](http://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST) of Python code at _module import time_.
 This is an easy way to modify the semantics of a python program in ways which are otherwise impossible, for example providing an extremely concise way of declaring classes:

 ```python
 @case